PAST AND PRESENT

 Patricia Straub lives in Boca Raton with her husband, fiction writer Joshua Wilkes, and cats Pinchie and Daisy.
 She hopes to move back to the Midwest after completing her MFA in poetry.

-Caryn Suhr is halfway through her MFA program in fiction.
+Caryn Suhr is an MFA candidate in fiction.
 When she is not in Florida, Caryn Suhr spends her summers in middle Georgia hanging out with a cat named Fancy.
-She is currently working on a short story collection for her thesis.
+Her thesis is a collection of short stories.

 Jake Syersak is a first-year MFA candidate at FAU with a focus in poetry.
 His most recent work has appeared in Elimae, Revolution House, and Birdfeast.
 He is a folk music, punk rock, and avante-garde geek.